Rescuers recover over 2,000 bodies after floods devastate eastern Libya and displace 30,000 people

 DERNA, Libya (AP) — Rescuers have found more than 2,000 bodies as of Wednesday in the wreckage of a Libyan city where floodwaters broke dams and washed away neighborhoods.
 Officials fear the death toll could exceed 5,000 in the nation made vulnerable by years of turmoil and neglect.

 More than 2,000 corpses were collected as of Wednesday morning and over half of them had been buried in mass graves in Derna, said eastern Libya’s health minister, Othman Abduljaleel.
-Rescue teams were working day and night to recover many other bodies scattered in the streets and under the rubble in the city.
+Rescue teams were working day and night to recover many other bodies scattered in the streets and under the rubble.
 Some bodies were retrieved from the sea.

 The startling devastation pointed to the storm's intensity, but also Libya's vulnerability.
 The country is divided by rival governments, one in the east, the other in the west, and the result has been neglect of infrastructure in many areas.

 The floods damaged or destroyed many access roads to Derna.
 Of seven roads leading to the city, only two are accessible from its southern edge.
-Bridges over the river Derna that link the city’s eastern and western parts have also collapsed, according to the U.N.’s migration agency.
-The destruction has hampered the arrival of international rescue teams and humanitarian assistance to tens of thousands of people whose homes were destroyed or damaged.
+Bridges over the river Derna that link the city’s eastern and western parts have also collapsed, according to the U.N. migration agency.
+The destruction has hampered the arrival of international rescue teams and the delivery of humanitarian assistance to tens of thousands of people whose homes were destroyed or damaged.

-“The city of Derna was submerged by waves 7 meters (23 feet) high that destroyed everything in their path,” Yann Fridez, head of the delegation of the International Committee for The Red Cross in Libya, told France24.
+“The city of Derna was submerged by waves 7 meters (23 feet) high that destroyed everything in their path,” Yann Fridez, head of the delegation of the International Committee of the Red Cross in Libya, told broadcaster France24.
 “The human toll is enormous.”

 Local emergency responders, including troops, government workers, volunteers and residents, continued digging through rubble looking for the dead.
 They also used inflatable boats and helicopters to retrieve bodies from the water and inaccessible areas.